How safe is your bank?

 Banks have never been safer — seriously!

 State bank regulators have been (and are) working with the Federal Reserve to make sure your funds are insured to the legal limit by the FDIC.
-Safeguards are in place to protect and ensure your funds are on deposit, with the FDIC insuring deposits up to a limit of $250,000 per depositor.
+Safeguards are in place to protect and ensure your funds are on deposit — the FDIC insures deposits up to a limit of $250,000 per depositor.

 The question now is — when it comes to considering which bank to do business with, how do you know it’s safe?